KingsleyLeung03/kingsley-ai-portfolio/src/ai/flows/contexts/resume.md

 ## Awards & Certifications

+### Pixel Perfect Award - The Figured Internship Experience
+**Figured, Web Development & Consulting Club (WDCC)**
+- Awarded in a team hackathon for developing a financial reporting interface that most faithfully aligned with the product requirements and design specifications.
+Shows strong skills in collaborating, rapid learning and applying new tech stacks.
+- Developed within a Laravel Sail Docker environment, utilised PHP, Laravel for backend API, and Vue.js, Tailwind CSS for frontend to create a visually appealing Profit & Loss report featuring interactive graphs for data visualisation.
+- Went beyond the core requirements by integrating an LLM via the Laravel Prism to generate AI-powered financial commentary directly within the report.

 ### App Integration Workshop - Level 2
 **IBM**
-Developed a deeper understanding of App Integration concepts by completing a hands-on lab focused on practical use cases.
+- Developed a deeper understanding of App Integration concepts by completing a hands-on lab focused on practical use cases.
-Skills demonstrated successfully in a supervised environment through completion of at least one hands-on lab or design thinking activity, as validated by IBM.
+- Skills demonstrated successfully in a supervised environment through completion of at least one hands-on lab or design thinking activity, as validated by IBM.
-This credential earner has advanced their technical knowledge in App Integration.
+- This credential earner has advanced their technical knowledge in App Integration.
 They have gained practical experience and developed a deeper understanding of App Integration concepts and processes through exploration of use cases and integration of applications.

 ### Cloudflare TechLabs Certificate of Attendance
 **Cloudflare**
-Participated in "Diary of a Cyber Breach Investigator" workshop, gaining insight into real-world incident response, threat modelling, and breach mitigation strategies.
+- Participated in "Diary of a Cyber Breach Investigator" workshop, gaining insight into real-world incident response, threat modelling, and breach mitigation strategies.

 ### Certificate of Outstanding Achievement (x2)
 **School of Computer Science, the University of Auckland**
-Awarded for exceptional academic performance in Computer Science courses.
+- Awarded for exceptional academic performance in Computer Science courses.
-For achieving an A+ grade in COMPSCI 235 (Software Development Methodologies) in S2 2023.
+- For achieving an A+ grade in COMPSCI 235 (Software Development Methodologies) in S2 2023.
-For achieving an A+ grade in COMPSCI 230 (Object Oriented Software Development) in S1 2023.
+- For achieving an A+ grade in COMPSCI 230 (Object Oriented Software Development) in S1 2023.

 ### Class Representative Certificates of Appreciation (x3)
 **Auckland University Students' Association (AUSA)**
-Recognised for leadership and effective communication on behalf of peers.
+- Recognised for leadership and effective communication on behalf of peers.
-For representing COMPSCI 313 (Computer Architecture) in S2 2024.
+- For representing COMPSCI 313 (Computer Architecture) in S2 2024.
-For representing COMPSCI 351 (Fundamentals of Database Systems) in S1 2024.
+- For representing COMPSCI 351 (Fundamentals of Database Systems) in S1 2024.
-For representing COMPSCI 335 (Web Programming and Distributed Services) in S2 2023.
+- For representing COMPSCI 335 (Web Programming and Distributed Services) in S2 2023.

 ---